 Sewage doesn’t just contaminate surfaces; it pollutes the air with harmful microbes and foul odors.
 Proper ventilation is key to making the area safer to work in and helps start the drying process.
 As soon as it’s safe to enter, open any windows and exterior doors to get fresh air moving through the space.
 You can use fans to speed up the process, but be strategic about it.
 Place fans so they blow the contaminated air out of the basement through a window or door, rather than just circulating it inside your home.
 This simple step helps reduce airborne contaminants and is your first line of defense against future mold growth.

-Your Step-by-Step Guide to Cleaning Up Sewage
+A Step-by-Step Guide to Basement Sewage Cleanup

 Okay, you’ve assessed the situation and you’re ready to tackle the cleanup.
 Taking a methodical, step-by-step approach is the best way to make sure your basement is clean, safe, and free of contaminants.
 Remember to wear your protective gear through this entire process.
 Let’s walk through the three main phases of cleaning up after a sewage backup.

-Step 1: Remove Water and Sewage
+Step 1: Remove the Sewage and Water

 The first thing you need to do is get all the standing water and sewage out of the area.
 If the backup was minor, you might be able to use a wet/dry shop vacuum.
 For larger floods, you’ll likely need a submersible pump to remove the liquid.
 The goal is to get rid of all the floodwater so you can begin to address the solid waste and contaminated surfaces.
 This initial step is messy but absolutely essential for preventing further damage.
 If you’re dealing with a significant amount of water, our emergency plumbing services can help with professional extraction.